 - Microsoft Azure Subscription Automation

 Closing accounts provisioned by Wayfinder takes a particular set of steps with each cloud provider, after removing (or 'un-managing') the unused account from Wayfinder:

 - Close Amazon Web Services (AWS) Accounts created by Wayfinder

 - Close Microsoft Azure Subscriptions created by Wayfinder

 - Close Google Cloud Platform (GCP) Projects created by Wayfinder

-You can find out the prerequisites for adding shared cloud accounts to Wayfinder for each of the providers:
+See the following to add linked cloud accounts to Wayfinder for each of the providers:

 - Microsoft Azure Linked Subscriptions

 Workspaces can only use cloud accounts that are allocated to them.
 When managing organization or linked cloud accounts, you can choose to allocate to: